jonnonz1/nz-statute-book/acts/public/1955/housing-act-1955.md

 ### 29 Registration of easement certificates
 (1) Any easement certificate issued by Kāinga Ora–Homes and Communities as aforesaid shall upon presentation for registration be registered by the Registrar-General of Land or Registrar of Deeds against the title to all land indicated in the certificate as affected thereby.
 An easement certificate shall not be registered as aforesaid unless there is a registered title to all land indicated in the certificate as affected thereby.
-(2) Any easement certificate may be registered as aforesaid notwithstanding that Her Majesty the Queen is the sole registered owner of all land indicated in the certificate as affected thereby.
+(2) Any easement certificate may be registered as aforesaid notwithstanding that the Sovereign is the sole registered owner of all land indicated in the certificate as affected thereby.
 (3) Any easement certificate may be varied, or may be cancelled in respect of all or any of the land indicated in the certificate as affected thereby,—
   (a) by the issue by Kāinga Ora–Homes and Communities of a further similar certificate specifying the manner in which the easement certificate is to be varied or the extent to which the certificate is to be cancelled:
     provided that an easement certificate shall not be varied under this paragraph so as to make it more onerous in respect of any land which is not for the time being State housing land: